Ajirawadee16/hello_world/README.md

-# Hello World Projact
+# Hello World Project
 This is my first repository

 ## Authors

--A. Janthawan
+-A. Janthawan ice